 1. What is interesting about the stock?

-AIA Engineering is a more than two decade old B2B company manufacturing grinding media and mill liners which are both consumable for crushing and grinding of cement clinker, mineral ores and coal.
-The product is manufactured in India and sold across more than 175 countries globally with exports contributing more than 80% of revenues for the company.
-The media is sold to cement manufacturers and miners of iron ore, copper, gold and platinum and is more linked to overall production levels rather than new capacity setup.
+AIA Engineering is a more than two-decade-old B2B company manufacturing grinding media and mill liners which are both consumable for crushing and grinding cement clinker, mineral ores, and coal.
+The product is manufactured in India and sold across more than 175 countries globally with exports contributing more than 80% of the revenues of the company.
+The media is sold to cement manufacturers and miners of iron ore, copper, gold, and platinum and is more linked to overall production levels rather than the new capacity setup.

-Manufacturing is basically a foundry operation with expertise in steel alloying and heat treatment being the key elements.
-The Moat for AIA is the extensive on ground engineering presence globally as adding a new mining customer is an arduous year long process of establishing viability of shift from forged grinding media to company’s high chrome cast grinding media.
-This involves understanding the ore characteristics and customizing the grinding media for best output and cost combination while at the same time not impacting crushing operations at all.
+Manufacturing is a foundry operation with expertise in steel alloying and heat treatment being the key elements.
+The moat for AIA is the extensive on-ground engineering presence globally as adding a new mining customer is an arduous year-long process of establishing the viability of the shift from forged grinding media to the company’s high chrome cast grinding media.
+This involves understanding the ore characteristics and customizing the grinding media for the best output and cost combination while at the same time not impacting crushing operations at all.
 Once established, customers are sticky and volume offtake grows with mining output growth.
-AIA on its part, retains healthy part of value created for miners with operating margins of 20%+ and ROCE of over 22% over last ten years.
+AIA on its part retains a healthy part of the value created for miners with operating margins of 20%+ and ROCE of over 22% over the last ten years.

-Going ahead, strong commodity price environment globally is driving production for miners and higher acceptance for shift to AIA’s products.
-This is a long term volume and earnings growth driver with my expectation of earnings growth of 10% over next three years and visibility of this continuing for a long time.
-Strong demand for copper for EVs will be a ley long term growth driver.
-Growth will also be aided by tie up with EESL for providing design solutions for mill liners to improve grinding mill output and lower power consumption for operations.
+Going ahead, a strong commodity price environment globally is driving production for miners and higher acceptance for the shift to AIA’s products.
+This is a long-term volume and earnings growth driver with my expectation of earnings growth of 10% over the next three years and visibility of this continuing for a long time.
+Strong demand for copper for EVs will be a ley long-term growth driver.
+Growth will also be aided by a tie-up with EESL for providing design solutions for mill liners to improve grinding mill output and lower power consumption for operations.

-The company is owned and headed by Bhadresh Shah, first generation entrepreneur who is actively involved in the business.
+The Company is owned and headed by Bhadresh Shah, a first-generation entrepreneur who is actively involved in the business.
 He is ably supported by a strong professional management team.
 Succession planning is one thing that will need to be watched though.

 2. Key Historical Financials